Enrol as a new student

 It’s time to make a decision: to accept or defer your offer.
 You need to either:

-If you choose to accept your offer, follow detailed instructions in the offer letter sent to your personal email by RMIT Vietnam’s Registrar to prepare for enrolment.
+If you choose to accept your offer, follow the detailed instructions in the offer letter available via the online application platform to prepare for enrolment.

 • Pay the non-refundable tuition fee deposit of VND 20,000,000.
 See the available payment methods to pay RMIT fees.
 It may take 48 hours for your deposit payment to be updated.